adamhinton/web-sprint-challenge-advanced-react/README.md

 You will also need to build the two tests in the `CheckoutForm.test.js` file and make sure they are testing what the test title says they are.

 ## Project Setup
-* [ ] Run npm install to install your dependencies.
+* [X ] Run npm install to install your dependencies.
-* [ ] Run npm start to run your frontend and backend code automatically.
+* [ X] Run npm start to run your frontend and backend code automatically.
-* [ ] Note your backend code will run automatically when your run npm start.
+* [ X] Note your backend code will run automatically when your run npm start.
 There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions